knative/docs/docs/eventing/getting-started.md

     hello-display          True             default   http://hello-display.event-example.svc.cluster.local/                          16s
     ```

-    Both triggers should be ready and pointing to the correct **Broker** (your triggers should be pointing at the default broker)  and **SUBSCRIBER_URI** (your triggers should be pointing to triggerName.namespaceName.svc.cluster.local).
+    If the triggers are correctly configured, they will be ready and pointing to the correct **Broker** (the default broker)  and **SUBSCRIBER_URI** (triggerName.namespaceName.svc.cluster.local).
 If this is not the case, see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 You have now created all of the resources needed to receive and manage events.
 You created the `Broker`, which manages the events sent to event consumers with the help of triggers.
 In the next section, you will make the event producer that will be used to create your events.

 ### Creating event producers

 In this section you will create an event producer that you can use to interact with the Knative Eventing subcomponents you created earlier.
-Typically, events are created systematically but in this guide `curl` is used to allow you to manually send individual events and demonstrate how each of those events are received by the correct event consumer within your Knative Eventing cluster.
-Since the `Broker` is accessible only from within your Eventing cluster, you must create a `Pod` within that cluster to act as your event producer.
+Most events are created systematically, but this guide uses `curl` to manually send individual events and demonstrate how these events are received by the correct event consumer.
+Because you can only access the `Broker` from within your Eventing cluster, you must create a `Pod` within that cluster to act as your event producer.

 In the following step, you will create a `Pod` that executes your `curl` commands to send events to the `Broker` in your Eventing cluster.